OilerNetwork/pitchlake_starknet/documentation.md

   // Collect LP's premiums if they have not already collect_premiums_if_not_yet(LP);

+  // @dev This code is similar to the above code, with the difference being the
+  // bounds of the for loop

 	// The amount LP's position is worth at the end of the round let mut ending_amount = 0;